-Editor’s note: This is the fifth in a series of EMCC On The Job stories we’ll bring you over the summer highlighting some of EMCC’s former students and graduates in their new jobs.
+Editor’s note: This is the fifth in a series of EMCC On The Job stories we’ll bring you highlighting some of EMCC’s former students and graduates in their new jobs.
 From opening their own restaurants to coding for international finance companies, EMCC students have gone on to great things, all because they left here well prepared.
 As former EMCC student Omar Gonzalez, who now works in our Technology Services Department, said, “The instructors here were very influential.
 They gave me a glimpse of what my career could be and now I’m living it!”

 When Rayann Gionet began her journey at Estrella Mountain Community College (EMCC), she had something most incoming community college students don’t already have: a Bachelor’s Degree.

 The wife of a police officer got her bachelor’s in elementary education in 2010 from the University of Phoenix four years after having twins because “I thought I better get an education because god forbid, something happens to my husband, I’ve got these two babies to take care of,” she said.
 But it wasn’t the degree she really wanted.